- Visa regulations usually require international students to take nine (9) or more credits per semester.

 - Students may take more than the minimum 30 credits and there are no restrictions on choices of courses taken in excess of degree requirements.

 - Summer courses are not recommended, as they are rarely taught by regular faculty members and the class schedule is too compressed to allow a good learning experience.

 - Except for some Business School electives, which are often taught at either the New Brunswick/Livingston or Newark campuses, courses are taught at the New Brunswick/Busch Campus.

-- Most courses are offered at night (6:40-9:30 PM).
+- Courses are offered through-out the day.
 We recommend taking no more than six (6) credits during the semester in which you expect to graduate if applying for full-time positions.

 - If a special permission number (SPN) or prerequisite override is required to register for a course, please consult the Program Administrator.